Update, October, 2014

 Her 1959 essay, “On Loneliness,” is considered a founding document in a fast-growing area of scientific research you might call loneliness studies.
 Over the past half-century, academic psychologists have largely abandoned psychoanalysis and made themselves over as biologists.
 And as they delve deeper into the workings of cells and nerves, they are confirming that loneliness is as monstrous as Fromm-Reichmann said it was.
 It has now been linked with a wide array of bodily ailments as well as the old mental ones.And further,

 So it would appear that beyond the purely psychological effects of loneliness and isolation, there are organic components as well, components that certainly wouldn't help one who's already battling a tough mental illness.
-But the thing with loneliness, and I swear I've observed this and understood this myself for a long time (and in fact I can quote myself from an observation I made twenty years ago, "some of the loneliest people I know are people who are married".
-Meaning those who are trapped in loveless marriages who don't have even the freedom, or chance, to seek real companionship), is that one can be surrounded by people, or at least not be physically "alone", yet still feel incredible loneliness inside.
+But the thing with loneliness, and this is something I've observed and understood myself for a long time, is that one can be surrounded by people, or at least not be physically "alone", yet still feel incredible loneliness and disconnect inside.
 And this would appear to be born out,

 Today’s psychologists accept Fromm-Reichmann’s inventory of all the things that loneliness isn’t and add a wrinkle she would surely have approved of.
 They insist that loneliness must be seen as an interior, subjective experience, not an external, objective condition.
 Loneliness “is not synonymous with being alone, nor does being with others guarantee protection from feelings of loneliness,” writes John Cacioppo, the leading psychologist on the subject.
 Cacioppo privileges the emotion over the social fact because—remarkably—he’s sure that it’s the that wreaks havoc on the body and brain.Mental health patients face a large enigma when it comes to their conditions.
 They could be suffering horribly on the inside but appear perfectly normal on the outside.
-People can't accept that there is anything wrong, something that is enormously frustrating.
-And furthermore, the term "mental illness" and the (false) belief that mental illnesses are due to a chemical imbalance paradoxically does nothing to improve this, in fact appearing to have the opposite effect.
+Others in their lives often can't accept that there is anything wrong and/or be unable to offer compassion, understanding and support, something that is enormously frustrating.
+Further complicating this, the term "mental illness" and the (false) belief that mental illnesses are due to a chemical imbalance paradoxically does nothing to improve this, in fact appearing to have the opposite effect.
 Instead of eliciting empathy and understanding, studies show that

 ...the dissemination of this false belief has not led to a lessening of societal stigma toward people with psychiatric diagnoses.
 If anything, it has increased it.
 In their survey, Pescosolido and the other researchers asked a number of questions to flesh out attitudes toward the mentally ill, and in 2006, there was "no significant decrease in any indicator of stigma" compared to 1996.
 Moreover, "significantly more respondents in the 2006 survey than in the 1996 survey reported an unwillingness to have someone with schizophrenia as a neighbor."

 Equally revealing was this: In both the 1996 and 2006 surveys, those who believed in a "neurobiological conception of mental illness" -- i.e., the chemical imbalance story -- were more likely to have a negative attitude toward those with mental disorders than those who did not. [my bold - BGE.
 And again, excuse the weird formatting issues]While this study does not tell the whole story, it does give a pretty good indication of the attitudes of the general public towards those with mental illnesses.
 I can tell you from my own experience and from reading dozens of case studies, that this sort of stigmatization and prejudice absolutely does exist and cannot but help contribute to the loneliness and isolation those with mental health disorders experience.
-I've experienced that even with people who outwardly express empathy, they'll slowly edge you out of their social circle or work opportunities.
+I've experienced that even with people who outwardly express empathy, they'll slowly edge you out of their social circle or work opportunities thus ultimately contributing to the cycles of loneliness and isolation and their damaging affects on brain and body health and thus the course of the disorder.